 Remedial courses are those courses that maybe taken by students whose placement exam qualifies them.
 These courses can be certified only if test scores meet the published school requirements if they will not be certified.

-Chapter 35: Entitlement is not charged up to 5 months of full-time remedial and deficiency training.
-6 standard credits and 6 remedial credits means that the student is paid at the full-time rate, but entitlement is charged at the ½-time rate.
+- Chapter 35: Entitlement is not charged up to five months of full-time remedial and deficiency training.
+Six standard credits and six remedial credits means that the student is paid at the full-time rate, but entitlement is charged at the half-time rate.

-Both Hazlewood and the GI Bill® will take care of the tuition for repeat courses; however, they will not pay the penalty (course repeat) fee.
+Both Hazlewood and the GI Bill® will take care of the tuition for repeat courses, but will not pay the course repeat fee.
 Also, GI Bill® recipients should keep in mind that the VA only covers courses required for their graduation.
 If repeating the course is not necessary for your degree, VA will not pay for it.

-If you are using GI Bill® benefits, any of the following changes to your classes or credits must be reported to our office immediately or your benefit payments could be delayed up to 45 days and/or result in an overpayment:
+If you are using GI Bill® benefits, any of the following changes to your classes or credits must be reported to our office immediately or your benefit payments could be delayed up to 45 days and/or result in an over-payment and debt:

-You need to report when you add or drop a class because it will affect your payments!
-Example – going from 12.0 credits (full-time) to 9.0 credits (3/4 time) or your classes end or start differently than before.
+You need to report when you add or drop a class because it will affect your payments.

 Wait listed classes do not reflect in your credit load until you are officially enrolled in the class.
 You are responsible for notifying us once you have officially registered for the course.

 If during the semester you are called to active duty, notify the Office of the University Registrar to discuss the withdrawing of your courses and the possibility of filing an appeal for reimbursement of tuition and fees.